openstack-infra/zuul-jobs/roles/add-build-sshkey/README.rst

 This role is intended to be run on the Zuul Executor at the start of every job.
 It generates an SSH keypair and installs the public key in the authorized_keys file of every host in the inventory.
-It then removes all keys from this job's SSH agent so that the original key used to log into all of the hosts is no longer accessible, then adds the newly generated private key.
+It then removes the Zuul master key from this job's SSH agent so that the original key used to log into all of the hosts is no longer accessible (any per-project keys, if present, remain available), then adds the newly generated private key.

 **Role Variables**